-Scope Creep will derail your Web Design Project
+Visionary Scope Creep will derail your Web Design Project.

 Visionary “Founder” clients are often very successful because they take risks.
 They work on groundbreaking ideas that take months and may not come to fruition for years.
-For some Marketing Agencies creating a forward-looking website can be very fulfilling.
-But one of the pitfalls of working with a visionary on a project is scope creep.
+For some web design agencies creating a forward-looking website can be very fulfilling.
+One of the pitfalls of working with a visionary on a project is visionary scope creep.

-Scope creep happens when web design projects grow beyond the bounds of time, cost and quality.
+Visionary scope creep happens when web design projects grow beyond the bounds of time, cost, and quality.

-An example of this type of request is, “Please add a search bar”.
-To a client, a search bar may seem like a simple element found on most websites that would be effortless to add.
+To a client, a search bar appears to be a simple element that’s easy to add.
 However, adding the search bar will likely include reworking some of the most complex areas of the site such as the header and navigation.
 With a visionary leader, the desire to add search functionality to the website will not stop there.
 The next request will be to add sorting and filtering to search results.
-Be warned unless you contain the scope of the original web design project adding search functionality will mushroom into reinventing Google.
+Be warned.
+Unless you contain the scope of the original web design project, adding search functionality will mushroom into reinventing Google.

 Here Are 4 Tips To Help You Avoid “Visionary Scope Creep”

-Be aware that your visionary client became successful by “coloring outside the lines”.
-Even if you set great expectations, a visionary will still try to add forward-looking functionality that is not included in the original scope of the website.
-When your visionary clients presents you with a new idea for the website design that they feel they must have no matter what, suggest to turn the new request into a new smaller project that is independent of the initial scope.
-Explain that small projects have a much greater chance of success and project managers will often split large projects into smaller ones just to ensure that the full genius of their initiative is fully realized.
+Be aware that your visionary client became successful by “coloring outside the lines.”
+Even if you set great expectations, a visionary will still try to add forward-looking functionality.
+When your visionary clients presents you with a new idea for the website design, suggest to turn the new request into a new smaller project that is independent of the initial scope.
+Explain that small projects have a much greater chance of success.
+Project managers will often split large projects into smaller ones to ensure that it gets completed.

 Present an estimate for the changes, as soon as practical.
-Your client may become frustrated about adding additional cost.
-Remind them that the project had a defined scope and the changes represent more work.
-Remember for a visionary their real frustration is they cannot effortlessly explore their vision unimpeded – The Marketing Agency needs to manage this expectation.
+This may cause frustration.
+Remind them that the project had a defined scope, and the changes represent more work.
+Remember for a visionary, their real frustration is when they cannot explore their vision unimpeded.
+The web design agency needs to manage this expectation.

-As the project progresses keep all new requests in one place.
-It might help to use a project management software solution or just keep a spreadsheet of the change requests.
-Next to each requested change, document the hours and cost associated with it.
-Document whether the new change request is part of the original scope or being diverted to a new smaller project.
-Make sure to share whatever tracking solution you choose with the client so they can visualize how their vision is impacting the project.
+As the project progresses, keep all new requests in one place.
+Use software or spreadsheets for organizing these.
+Next to each change, document the hours and costs associated with it.
+Note whether the new change request is part of the original scope or a new smaller project.
+Make sure to share whatever tracking solution you choose with the client, so they can visualize how their vision impacts the project.

-Because visionaries get bored easily when presented with web design project details they may want to turn the project over to someone else in the organization who is very good at driving a project to completion.
-This is often a welcome change for most marketing agencies.
+Because visionaries get bored easily when presented with details, they may want to turn the project over to someone else in the organization who has expertise driving a project to completion.
+This is often a welcome change for most agencies.
 However, make sure to keep your visionary client in the loop.
-If you do not, rest assured they will stall the project just before launch because the new site falls short of their original vision.
-An easy way to do this with with CCing them on important emails.
+If you do not, they will stall the project just before launch because the new site falls short of their original vision.

-If you are a marketing agency working with a visionary client on a website design project, let us help you take it from concept to completion.
+Need help with a visionary client on a website design project?
+Let us help you take it from concept to completion.